 The Mounted Patrol Unit (MPU) was established in January of 2010 as an operational police unit.
 The officers receive a Basic Equitation riding course from the Toronto Police Service where they are educated on horsemanship, riding skills and roadwork.

-Currently, the Mounted Patrol Unit consists of four horses and six Officers.
-The mandate of this unit is to complement existing policing strategies in the City of Hamilton.
-The MPU also works closely with the Police Services’ new Action Team to respond to areas identified by hotspot analysis that require focused proactive patrol.
+The mandate of the MPU is to offer high visibility policing, crowd management and active crime prevention in the City of Hamilton.
+The MPU also works closely with the Police Services’ Action Team to respond to areas identified by hotspot analysis that require focused proactive patrol.

-The priorities of the Mounted Patrol Unit are to heighten the Service’s ability to accomplish:
+The priorities of the MPU are to heighten the Service’s ability to accomplish:

 - managing entertainment districts

 - providing park and trail safety